mjbradvica/MediatorBuddy/README.md

 ### Quick Start for API Controllers

+> The best way to learn is to take a quick look at the [sample controller here](./samples/MediatorBuddy.Samples.Api/Controllers/WidgetController.cs)!

-1) Have your controller inherit from the [MediatorBuddyApi](https://github.com/mjbradvica/MediatorBuddy/blob/master/source/MediatorBuddy.AspNet/MediatorBuddyApi.cs) base class.
+1. Have your controller inherit from the [MediatorBuddyApi](https://github.com/mjbradvica/MediatorBuddy/blob/master/source/MediatorBuddy.AspNet/MediatorBuddyApi.cs) base class.

-2) Create an action method that will return a Task of type IActionResult.
+2. Create an action method that will return a Task of type IActionResult.

-3) Pass your requests to the "ExecuteRequest" method, and use one of the built-in success callbacks from the [ResponseOptions](https://github.com/mjbradvica/MediatorBuddy/tree/master/source/MediatorBuddy.AspNet/Responses) class.
+3. Pass your requests to one of the easy methods for returning an "Ok", "Created", "Accepted", or "NoContent" responses.

-4) Annotate your method with the built-in error response attributes for each specific error type you return.
+4. Annotate your method with the built-in error response attributes for each specific error type you return.

 > The base controller already annotates for a 400-Bad Request and 500-Internal Server Error codes.